 The CRC Clubhouse is located in Dixon Lodge, on SW Jefferson and 11th.
 Access is from the east side of the building via the glass door facing into the quad.

 For students, staff/faculty, or community members who are interested in becoming a member or learning more about the CRC, the Clubhouse is open for public coffee hours at various times throughout the week.
 For current coffee hours, please refer to the the sidebar on this page.

 >> Frequently Asked Questions (PDF)

 For many students leaving home for the first time, college is a place to live and learn independently.
 For some students, this transition involves high-risk drinking and drug use.
-College students between the ages of 18-25 have higher rates of substance use and abuse than any other demographic nationwide.
+Some students will decide that they need to abstain from alcohol or other drug use because of issues with addiction, while others will start their time at college already actively maintaining a sober life.
 Attitudes towards addiction and alcoholism among college students are unsupportive at best, and stigmatizing at worst.
 For example, a 22-year-old student was quoted as saying to one of his sober friends “You can’t say someone is an alcoholic until they leave college.
 Everyone drinks in college….”
 This quote shows the lack of understanding about addiction in general on campus.
 Furthermore, the college party environment is potentially dangerous for college students who have been in recovery from alcohol or drug addiction.
 The challenge for these students is how to maintain their sobriety and success in school, and still feel as if they are a member of the college community.